Key takeaways

 Gated properties usually have driveways, which creates an installation challenge for the intercom system.
 Ripping up asphalt, running wiring, and repaving the street are expensive.
 A better option is to choose a wireless apartment intercom system that relies on a cellular connection (4/5G) or WiFi.

-Modern wireless multi-tenant IP intercoms still offer the same functionality as a traditional wired intercom system without the need to run additional wiring.
+Modern wireless multi-tenant IP intercoms still offer the same functionality as a traditional wired intercom system without running additional wiring.
 In addition, the right gate intercom system can reduce the need for a full-time gate attendant to vet visitors and grant them access to your gated community.

 Industrial facilities